 With all of the college scholarship search websites available, it would seem that getting a private scholarship to pay for school has never been easier.
-Unigo’s scholarship match offers to match students to 3.6 million college scholarships worth over $14 billion.
+Unigo’s scholarship match offers to match students to 3.6 million college scholarships and grants worth over $24 billion.
 And Scholarships.com tells you that there are over 3.7 million scholarships worth $19 billion just waiting for you.
 How hard can it be to get a scholarship?

 Actually, the truth is that the internet has made it easy to find out about numerous private scholarships students might qualify for.
 The student still has to apply for the scholarship and is competing with all of the other students who used the same search websites to find the scholarship.